Little Pine State Park: Native Americans

 Humans have lived in what is now Pennsylvania since at least 10,000 BC.
 The first settlers were Paleo-Indian nomadic hunters known from their stone tools.
 The hunter-gatherers of the Archaic period, which lasted locally from 7000 to 1000 BC, used a greater variety of more sophisticated stone artifacts.
 The Woodland period marked the gradual transition to semi-permanent villages and horticulture, between 1000 BC and 1500 AD.
 Archeological evidence found in the state from this time includes a range of pottery types and styles, burial mounds, pipes, bows and arrows, and ornaments.

 Little Pine State Park is in the West Branch Susquehanna River drainage basin, the earliest recorded inhabitants of which were the Iroquoian-speaking Susquehannocks.
 They were a matriarchal society that lived in stockaded villages of large long houses, and "occasionally inhabited" the mountains surrounding the Pine Creek Gorge.
 Their numbers were greatly reduced by disease and warfare with the Five Nations of the Iroquois, and by 1675 they had died out, moved away, or been assimilated into other tribes.

 To fill the void left by the demise of the Susquehannocks, the Iroquois encouraged displaced tribes from the east to settle in the West Branch watershed, including the Shawnee and Lenape (or Delaware).
 The Pine Creek and Little Pine Creek valleys in Cummings Township were used by the Iroquois and Algonkian tribes as a hunting ground.
 Historians believe that there may have been a Shawnee village and burial ground just to the north of Little Pine State Park on Little Pine Creek.

 The French and Indian War (1754–1763) led to the migration of many Native Americans westward to the Ohio River basin.
-The United States acquired the Last Purchase, including what is now Upper Pine Bottom State Park, from the Iroquois in the Second Treaty of Fort Stanwix in October 1784.
+The United States acquired the Last Purchase, including what is now Little Pine State Park, from the Iroquois in the Second Treaty of Fort Stanwix in October 1784.
 In the years that followed, Native Americans almost entirely left Pennsylvania; however some isolated bands of Natives remained in Pine Creek Gorge until the War of 1812.